 All data in these documents are valid for the basic model as offered in Spain.
-The vehicle data card included in the inspection and maintenance schedule in the vehicles registration documents show which engine is installed in the vehicle.
+The vehicle data card included in the Maintenance Programme or the vehicle registration documents shows which engine is installed in the vehicle.

 The figures may be different if additional equipment is fitted, for different models, for special vehicles and for other countries.